jonbarrow/canihomebrew/README.md

 # Can I Homebrew?

-Website for checking if your game console can be hacked or otherwise run homebrew applications
+Website for checking if your game console can be hacked or otherwise run homebrew applications.
+Hosted at https://canihomebrew.com

 Loosely inspired by https://canijailbreak.com